choishingwan/PRSice/docs/index.md

 !!! tip

     You can also type
     ```
+        ./PRSice
+    ```
+    to view all available parameters unrelated to plotting, or
+    ```
         Rscript PRSice.R -h
     ```

-    to view all available parameters
+    to view all available parameters, including those used for plotting

 # Output of Results
 You can see the expected output of PRSice [here](step_by_step.md#output-of-results)